 The town is just a 2-hour train ride away from Lisbon, so you will be able to visit the capital as often as you want.

-Buying a retirement home there is cheaper than in Lisbon or the Algarve.
+Buying a home for your retirement is cheaper than in Lisbon or the Algarve.
 There is plenty of choice of houses with land and gardens around Coimbra, or apartments in the city itself.

 Lisbon is bustling and captivating, and the south of Portugal may well be a dream location for many of us suffering from uninspiring drizzly summers, but Porto shouldn’t be overlooked when considering where to retire in Portugal.